web_0316.jpg

-Fernando Loayza Jordán is a J.S.D. candidate at Yale Law School, where he served as a Tutor in Law, and a Lecturer at Yale College, where he teaches a course on tax and democracy.
-He holds a Master of Laws degree from the Yale Law School and a Law degree from the Pontificia Universidad Católica del Perú (PUCP), where he graduated summa cum laude.
+Fernando Loayza Jordán is a Doctoral (JSD.)
+Candidate at Yale Law School, where he served as a Tutor in Law, and a Lecturer at Yale College, where he taught a course on tax and democracy.
+He is also a Visiting Assistant Professor of Tax Law at Drexel Kline School of Law, where he teaches Federal Income Tax, Supervised Research on International Law, and Law and Society.
+He has also taught tax law and legal theory in Peru and India.

 Doctoral Committee

-Daniel Markovits (chair), Amy Kapczynski, and Samuel Moyn
+Daniel Markovits (chair), Anne Alstott, Amy Kapczynski, and Samuel Moyn

 Education